African American Male Scholars Initiative

 of AAMSI Scholars are first-generation college students

-Addressing Racial and Gender Achievement Gaps
+Addressing Racial and Gender Opportunity Gaps

 The African American Male Scholars Initiative strives to increase retention and graduation rates, promote social and economic mobility, and develop leadership potential among African American males enrolled at Greenville Technical College.